-Building an AR-15 from scratch centers on one, core component: The lower receiver.
+Building an AR-15 from scratch centers on one, core component: The stripped lower receiver.
 But what is it, exactly?
-The AR platform is interesting because the lower is the only part of the platform considered a firearm.
+The black rifle platform is interesting because the lower is the only part of the weapon that’s even considered a firearm.
 Everything else – trigger, hammer, pistol grip, even the full-built upper that sends rounds downrange – is not considered a firearm.
-It’s important to clarify some things, then.
-Today we’re understanding AR-15 lower receiver terms: Complete, stripped, and 80 percent lower!
+If you want to build your own AR-15, it’s important to know the phrases and legal stuff.
+Today, we’re understanding AR-15 lower receiver terms: Complete, stripped, and the 80 percent lower!

 The AR-15 Stripped Lower Receiver

 Like we said, the AR-15 stripped lower receiver is the only component of your rifle or pistol that the ATF considers a firearm.
 The stripped lower receiver is the hollow bottom half of your AR that contains your magazine, fire control group, safety and lever, pistol grip, and buffer system (tube, spring, buffer, and buttstock or brace).

 The AR-15 stripped lower receiver is considered ready to fire once you’ve finished assembling it with a Complete Lower Parts Kit, buffer system, and complete upper.
 An important note, however: Your stripped lower receiver doesn’t need to be assembled to be considered a firearm.

 This is where the importance of the 80% lower comes in.

 An 80% lower is an almost-complete, not-quite-an-AR-15-receiver.
 An 80% lower has (as the name implies) been about 80% machined and it roughly resembles the shape of an AR-15 stripped lower receiver.
 You’re responsible for finishing the last 20%.
 They’re officially called receiver blanks.
 The ATF and current laws don’t recognize the phrases “80% lower” and the like.